dnsimple/dnsimple-support/content/articles/billing-settings.markdown

      ![Change payment details](/files/account-billing-settings-1.png)

 1. You will see your current billing information (it will be empty if it's the first time you are editing it).
-Go on and click on the <label>Add or edit extra invoice information</label> link.
+Go on and click on the <label>Edit billing details</label> link.
 1. Fill in the form to your needs and click on <label>Save</label> when you are done.

      ![Change payment details](/files/account-billing-settings-2.png)